NikSWE/acm-icpc-analytics/README.md

 3. Consider Dataflow: As the dataset is not too large, I can use Dataflow instead of Spark to make data transformations more manageable and cost-effective.

 4. Explore additional GCP APIs: I will explore other GCP APIs that can be used to simplify some of the ETL tasks in this project.

+5. Create service accounts with granular permissions

 ## Contributing